 Study international business, innovations and technology in LUT's IBTM programme

 International Business and Technology Management (IBTM) is a non-degree study programme that focuses on international business, finance, technology and innovation management as well emerging economies.
-The courses are offered by the LUT School of Business and the School of Industrial Engineering and Management.
+The courses are offered by the LUT School of Business and Management.

 The IBTM programme lasts one academic year, although students may choose to attend for one semester or two.
 The programme is aimed at international exchange students coming from universities with which LUT has exchange agreements.
 Over one hundred exchange students participate in the IBTM programme each year.
 Most of the courses are at the Master's level, but there are some opportunities for Bachelor's students as well.